-The California Department of Transportation (Caltrans) proposes to replace elastomeric bearing pads and joint seal assemblies on the Little Potato Slough Bridge (bridge number 29-0101), a moveable bridge in the San Joaquin County.
-Elastomeric bearing pads provide the safe transfer of loads in bearing at the bridge spans.
+The California Department of Transportation (Caltrans) will replace elastomeric bearing pads and joint seal assemblies on the Little Potato Slough Bridge (bridge number 29-0101), a moveable bridge in the San Joaquin County.
+Elastomeric bearing pads provide the safe transfer of loads in bearings at the bridge spans.
 These pads are made from rubber-like materials with strong fabrics to form a thick pad that acts as a cushion for hinges when the bridge is moving.
 The joint seal assemblies protect the gap above a hinge from weather and are composed of welded metal components that expand and contract with a bridge.

 Based on the Bridge Inspection Reports, rehabilitating the Little Potato Slough Bridge is required to address the failed elastomeric bearing pads on both ends of the bridge-span 5 and span 20 (bent 21, hinge 20).
+The following two sentences were added after the draft document completed circulation.
 Span 5 is near the west end of the bridge and span 20 is on the east end of the bridge.
+Both spans are over dry land and are not near the Little Potato Slough.
 A span is the distance between two halfway supports for a bridge, and a bent is a type of pier used to provide support to vertical loads.
 Hinges are numbered based on which span the hinge resides in.
 For example, hinge 20 is in span 20.

-A portion of the structural concrete would be removed to provide access to the soffit where the temporary support columns would be installed.
+A portion of the structural concrete will be removed to provide access to the soffit where the temporary support columns would be installed.
 To access the areas where the elastomeric bearing pads and the joint seal assemblies are located, portions of the bridge near span 5 and span 20 would need to be raised.
-There would need to be four support columns-each with a concrete footing-because each hinge requires two separate footings: one directly under the hinge and another to push up the support span.
-These columns provide support while the bearing pads and joint seal assemblies are replaced.
-The support columns would have concrete footings with foundations stabilized by H-piles-structural beams that are driven into the ground to stabilize foundations in loose soils.
-For the Little Potato Slough Bridge project, the concrete footing would be placed roughly 2 feet below ground level; Hpiles would be driven roughly 60 feet below the concrete footings.
-The support columns would be removed after construction is complete, but the concrete footings would remain in place to reduce ground disturbance and for future bridge maintenance needs.
+This will require four support columns-each with a concrete footing because each hinge requires two support columns: one directly under the hinge and another to push up the support span.
+The following sentence was added after the draft document completed circulation.
+The columns will be installed on the dry land near each span and will provide support while the bearing pads and joint seal assemblies are replaced.
+The support columns would have concrete footings with foundations stabilized by H-piles structural beams that are driven into the ground to stabilize foundations in loose soils.
+For the Little Potato Slough Bridge project, the concrete footing will be placed roughly 2 feet below ground level; H-piles will be driven roughly 60 feet below the concrete footings.
+The support columns will be removed after construction is complete, with the concrete footings left in place to reduce ground disturbance and for future bridge maintenance needs.